Five reasons why Australia should adopt a statutory national Bill of Rights

 However, flexibility’s trade-off is clear: this would also mean that a statutory Bill of Rights could be changed at the whim of the parliament of the day.
 This retention of power could undermine the effectiveness of the rights regime and reduce the reliability of the document.
 However, perhaps this would be a necessary price to pay in order to avoid the stagnancy experienced by more rigid systems and to not derogate from parliamentary power.

-Zak Vidor Staub is studying a Bachelor of Laws and Arts at UNSW Sydney, and was the student editor for the Australian Journal of Human Rights.
+Zak Vidor Staub was the student editor of the Australian Journal of Human Rights.

 Click here to read Zak's earlier story on Human Rights Acts around Australia.